CARDIFF CITY DISABLED SUPPORTERS ASSOCIATION (CCFCDSA)

 Due to this the updated Sensory room at the stadium has been a huge success, children and adults with autistic and sensory issues have attended football for the first time at both for club and international football, a fantastic achievement for the club, Foundation and ourselves.

-In 2020 Will Vaulks became our first Player DSA Ambassador and attends our meetings and helps promote the DSA.
-(Pictured Left is Will with two of our committee, Tomas and Joan)
+In 2020 Will Vaulks became our first Player DSA Ambassador and attends our meetings and helps promote the DSA. (

-In 2022 Will has now left the club and he goes with all our best wishes for the future, he will be missed but to succeed Will, Mark McGuiness has kindly offered to take on the role.
-We look forward to working with Mark in 2022 /2023
+In 2022 Will left the club and he goes with all our best wishes for the future, he will be missed but to succeed Will, Club Captain Joe Ralls has kindly offered to take on the role.
+We look forward to working with Mark in 2022 /2023 (Pic left)

 What do we hope to achieve in the next 2 years?